How to Stop Picking Your Nose: 8 Simple Steps

 - What you are in the middle of doing: Are you playing on the computer?

-Not only will doing this make you more aware of when you are picking your nose, but it will also help you notice any patterns that seem to increase or decrease your habit.
+Doing this makes you more aware of when you are picking your nose.
+It will also help you notice any patterns that seem to increase or decrease your habit.

 3. Address possible medical aspects.

 You may be surprised to know that nose picking can be a side effect of other conditions.
 For example, people who suffer from anxiety disorders may have compulsive nose picking problems when they get anxious (source).